-There is a wide range of colored media to choose from for different art projects.
-Professional artists and hobbyists choose between paints and pencil forms, and every medium will produce different results.
+There is a wide range of colored media for different art projects.
+Professional artists and hobbyists choose between paints and pencil forms; every medium will produce different results.
 For example, most watercolor paintings do not have the fine details as a painting done with pastel pencils or colored pencils.

-If you are comfortable drawing with a graphite pencil and are interested in adding color to your creations, you might want to consider using a pencil form like pastel pencils or colored pencils.
-Both have a wide variety of vibrant colors to choose from and are similar to a graphite pencil, but each has its pros and cons.
+Suppose you are comfortable drawing with a graphite pencil and are interested in adding color to your creations.
+In that case, you might consider using a pencil form like pastel or colored pencils.
+Both have various vibrant colors to choose from and are similar to a graphite pencil, but each has its pros and cons.

-In this post, we will provide you the pros and cons of colored pencils and pastel pencils so you can make the best decision for your next art project.
+This post will provide you with the pros and cons of colored pencils and pastel pencils so you can make the best decision for your next art project.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 What Is The Difference Between Colored Pencils And Pastel Pencils

 Colored pencils have a wax or oil binder that holds the pigment together.
 It is easy to sharpen a colored pencil to a sharp point, making it perfect for fine lines and detailed work.